derektypist/build-a-cipher-with-inputs/README.md

-# build-a-cipher-with-inputs
+# Build A Cipher with Inputs

-Similar to build-a-cipher but with inputs
+Similar to [Build A Cipher](https://github.com/derektypist/build-a-cipher) but with inputs.

+## UX

+**Getting Started**

+Enter Encrypted Text and Custom Key.
+Enter 'Y' or 'y' for another input, anything else to stop.